- What does Flutter provide?

 Flutter is different than most other options for building mobile apps because Flutter uses neither WebView nor the OEM widgets that shipped with the device.
 Instead, Flutter uses its own high-performance rendering engine to draw widgets.

 In addition, Flutter is different because it only has a thin layer of C/C++ code.
-Flutter implements most of its system (compositing, gestures, animation, framework, widgets, etc) in Dart (a modern, terse, object-oriented language) that developers can easily approach read, change, replace, or remove.
+Flutter implements most of its system (compositing, gestures, animation, framework, widgets, etc) in Dart (a modern, concise, object-oriented language) that developers can easily approach read, change, replace, or remove.
 This gives developers tremendous control over the system, as well as significantly lowers the bar to approachability for the majority of the system.

 Should I build my next production app with Flutter?